xinyi404/Starter-Kit-master/PART2.md

 ### Ang Jin Nan

-1. Setting
+1. Display setting
 2. Help Command
 3. Quit Game
+4. Display alien attributes randomly
+5. Display trail
+6. Return menu
+7. Quit game
+8. Play again
+9. Handle invallid input of command and user menu

+- Submission Part 1 : Work on code displaying in video demo

-4. Submission : Work on code displaying in video demo
+- Submission Part 2 : Work on code displaying in video demo

 ### Tai Qi Tong

-1. User Menu
-2. Game Object
+1. Display user menu
+2. Display game objects
+3. Number of rows and columns displayed correctly
+4. Arrow command
+5. Display Alien
+6. Alien movable inside game board
+8. Alien placed at center
+9. Change arrow direction with user command

-3. Submission : Work on code explaination in video demo
+- Submission Part 1 : Work on code explaination in video demo

+- Submission Part 2 : Work on Documentation

 ### Tan Xin Yi

-1. Game Board
-2. User can change the game board's rows and columns
+1. Display game board
+2. Customize game board dimensions
+3. Customize number of zombies
+4. Dimensions of game board in odd number
+5. Display zombie
+6. Display zombie attribute randomly
+7. Zombie attribute in range
+8. Different attributes of each zombies
+9. Display multiple zombies

-3. Submission : Work on Documentation
+- Submission Part 1 : Work on Documentation

-4. able to change rows and columns of game board by user
-5. able to change the total number of zombies
-6. able to move character
+- Submission Part 2 : Work on code explaination in video demo

 ## Problems Encountered & Solutions

 Describe the problems encountered and provide the solutions / plan for the solutions.

-1. unable to add zombies into game board    : Plan to link zombies class with gameboard class
+1. Unable to add zombies into game board                         : Zombies class and board class were linked.
+1. Symbols were printed when assigning zombies in board	   	  : 'vector<char>' were written to fix the zombies figure.
+2. Unable to add alien into the board                            : Alien were linked with setObject function.
+3. Alien cant place at center                                    : Set alien function with equation were written to fix the position at the center of every board.
+4. Alien can't move                                              : Game board were linked with alien movement function.
+5. Unable to change arrow direction                              : Game board were connected with arrow.
-2. unable to add alien                      : Plan to change the map_ function
+6. Characters unable to attack                                   : Plan to connect attributes with characters and hitObject function.

-1. User Menu
-2. Setting
-3. Game board
-4. Game objects
-5. Help command
-6. Quit game
-7. User can change the game board's rows and columns
+7. Unable to change attribute                                    : Link the hit object function with game board and characters.

-### To Do

-List all the features not yet done.
-Remove this section if there is no incomplete requirements.

-1. Cool Feature #1
-2. *add more*

-## Additional Features

-Describe the additional features that has been implemented.

-## Contributions

-List down the contribution of each group members.

-For example:

-### Ang Jin Nan

-1. Randomly generate game board.
-2. *add more*

-### Tai Qi Tong

-1. Zombie movement and attack behaviour.
-2. *add more*

-### Tan Xin Yi

-1. Implement all game objects.
-2. *add more*

-## Problems Encountered & Solutions

-Describe the problems encountered and provide the solutions / plan for the solutions.
+8. Unable to map hit object with the correct coordinate on board : Plan to find the correct coordinate.
+9. Unable to move zombie                                         : Plan to write a zombie movement's function
+10. Unable to save game                                           : Game board and zombie were saved but board unable to display, plan to connect board with it.
+11. Unable to load game                                           : Since board can't be printed, hence saved game can't be loaded too.
+No solution :(